dunhampa/petedunham_com/content/frontpage_bio.md

 ### Hi, I’m Pete.

-I use this site to share projects, tutorials, and notable solutioning journeys.
-I am always interested in meeting new people to collaborate on related projects.
-Find recent related posts below
+I'm using this site to share open source projects, fullstack problem solving journeys, and other random creative or technical endeavors.